LaxarJS/laxar/docs/manuals/adapters.md

 ## The Integration Technology API

-Each widget integration technology is implemented as an AMD module with three properties:
+Each widget integration technology is implemented as an AMD module with these properties:

 * The `technology` is a string that identifies the widget adapter.
   It is compared to the `integration.technology` field of each _widget.json_ to determine which adapter must be used for each widget in the application.